MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 ---

-# Learn from the scorecard
+# Learn from the Account Protection scorecard

-Your top-four key performance indicators (KPIs) are summarized across the top of the page to provide a snapshot of your performance.
-You can fully investigate these metrics in the charts.

-You can use the scorecard reports to review your key metrics and understand the recent performance of your account protection efforts.

-Your account protection scorecard reflects the real-time performance of Account Protection as our system of record.
-After evaluating the data presented in the scorecard, you can use the knowledge that you gain to make well-informed risk management decisions for your online business.
+Dynamics 365 Fraud Protection with Account Protection helps protect your e-commerce business from fraud related to fake accounts and account compromise.
+Your account protection scorecard shows you, in real-time, how Account Protection is working.
+For example, the scorecard shows you how many events are high risk.
+You can use the scorecard to make well-informed risk management decisions for your online business.

 ## Account protection assessment type